 Increased exposure to the SBC research activities has come by way of the LTER Schoolyard program.
-In 2007, SBC continued to increase the exposure of SBC research activities to K-12 students and teachers by repeating an exciting new environmental education program for middle school students.
-The new program brought underrepresented students from inner city Los Angeles to Santa Barbara-area sites for residential environmental education programs including field trips, an educational cruise and individual research projects
+In 2008, SBC has continued to increase the exposure of SBC research activities to K-12 students and teachers by developing an exciting new environmental education program for middle school students.
+The new program partners with local middle schools through a partnership with UCSB's Office of Academic Preparation and Education Outreach (APEO) for environmental education programs including field trips, an educational cruise and individual research projects.
+The goal of APEO is to build college-going communities that improve student learning, increase college-going rates, and provide equal access to higher education for California's diverse students.

-The Santa Barbara Coastal (SBC) LTER outreach, education and training programs benefit from a close association with the University of California at Santa BarbaraÆs Research Experience & Education Facility, better known as the REEF, an interactive aquarium facility.
+The Santa Barbara Coastal (SBC) LTER outreach, education and training programs benefit from a close association with the University of California at Santa Barbara's Research Experience & Education Facility, better known as the REEF, an interactive aquarium facility.
 The REEF is equipped with state-of-the-art, aquaria and touch tanks, ranging from 2 to 2,000 gallons.
 The REEF also utilizes a high-tech life support system for the Research Tank, which highlights current, on-going research at UCSB and the Marine Science Institute, including SBC-LTER research.
 This program reaches thousands of students annually.

-SBC-LTER is hosting a SEEDS field trip for 24 undergraduate students from throughout the US and its surrounding territories in October 2007.
+SBC-LTER hosted a SEEDS field trip for 24 undergraduate students from throughout the US and its surrounding territories in October 2007.
 SEEDS is an education program of the Ecological Society of America whose goal is to diversify and advance the profession of ecology by providing opportunities that stimulate and nurture the interest of underrepresented students.
 Focused at the undergraduate level, opportunities sponsored by the program include student field trips such as the one to SBC in October 2007.